goodlyrottenapple/calculus-toolbox/index.md

 (This is assuming that you have Java 8.0 or older and Scala 2.12.0 or older installed on your system)

 For more information on how the toolbox works, head to the [Introduction](https://goodlyrottenapple.github.io/calculus-toolbox/doc/introduction.html) page.

+## Tutorial

+There is a tutorial on how to build a logic and compile it into a toolbox, which can be found [here](https://goodlyrottenapple.github.io/2015/09/02/sequent-tutorial/)